aleksander-mendoza/SolomonoffLib/README.md

     plain_regex = 'abc' | 'red'*

 The symbol `#` stands for empty type (`Void` in Java/Haskell).
 No string belongs to `#` (not even `\0`).

+Another interesting property is that you can easily check whether automaton is total (that is, every string is mapped to some other string and no input is rejected)

+    total <: .* -> 'a'
+    total = .* : 'a'

+In order to check if automaton is empty (that is, all inputs are rejected) you can assert the following

+    empty <: .* && #
+    empty = .* : 'a' #

+or

+    empty <: # && .*
+    empty = .* : 'a' #

+because Cartesian product of any set with an empty set still yields empty set.

 You can use letters for convenience, but in reality everything is a 32bit integer.
 You can specify
 everything directly in integers if you wish.